 Sclerotherapy costs less than surgery, requires no hospital stay, and allows a quicker return to work and normal activities.

 Sclerotherapy can reduce symptoms and improve the look of the skin.
 It works in about 80 out of 100 people.
 It doesn't work for about 20 out of 100 people who have the procedure.footnote 1

 - Skin color changes along the treated vein.
 This is the most common side effect of sclerotherapy.
 The discoloration may take 6 to 12 months to go away.
 In some people, it may be permanent.

 - Failure of treatment to prevent varicose veins from returning.

 - Itching, bruising, pain, and blistering where the veins were treated.

-- Scarring resulting from ulcers or death of the tissue around the treated vein (skin or fat necrosis) if sclerosant is injected outside a vein or sclerosant escapes through the wall of a weakened vein.
+- Scarring from ulcers or death of the tissue around the treated vein (skin or fat necrosis).
+This can happen if sclerosant is injected outside a vein or if sclerosant escapes through the wall of a weakened vein.